nori-dot-eco/contracts/docs/README.md

 Nori's product is the NRT or Nori _Removal_ Tonne.
 This can be understood as a carbon removal credit granted to a supplier for the CO2 they have removed from the atmosphere.
 The supplier consigns their NRTs to Nori's marketplace for sale and gets paid in _NORI_ token.
 A buyer of NRTs is minted a non-transferrable _Certificate_ (NCCR) which ultimately owns the sold NRTs.

-Nori collects a configurable marketplace fee (currently 15%) from each transaction and additionally restricts a percentage of the proceeds of each swap to be held in an insurance reserve and released linearly over the supplier's ten year contract with Nori. _RestrictedNORI_ implements this restriction and scheduled release mechanism with support for transfer of restricted token blocks between wallets.
+Nori collects a configurable marketplace fee (currently 15%) from each transaction and additionally restricts a percentage of the proceeds of each swap to be held in an insurance reserve and released linearly over the supplier's ten-year contract with Nori. _RestrictedNORI_ implements this restriction and scheduled release mechanism with support for transfer of restricted token blocks between wallets.

 If a supplier is found to have released the sequestered carbon the corresponding Removals will be burned and funds from the insurance reserve used to replace them making the Certificate and buyer whole.
 Automating the replacement of those burned Removals is on the future roadmap but is not implemented here.

 Investors and employees have received token grants bound by vesting and lockup terms.
-These grants are implemented by _LockedNORI_ which does not currently support transfer of locked tokens and allows a maxaimum of one grant schedule per wallet address.
+These grants are implemented by _LockedNORI_ which does not currently support transfer of locked tokens and allows a maximum of one grant schedule per wallet address.

-### Supported Networks

-See [contracts.json](../contracts.json) for a comprehensive list of all contracts deployed to each network.

-### Upgradeability

-Contracts in this repo use the [OpenZeppelin Upgrades Plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/) to manage upgradeability

 ## ERC20 Token